 ARTICLE 4.
-REPLAY REVIEW INSIDE ONE MINUTE OF EITHER HALF.
-If a replay review inside of one minute of either half results in the on-field ruling being reversed and the correct ruling would not have stopped the game clock, then the officials will run 10 seconds off the game clock before permitting the ball to be put in play on the ready-for-play signal.
+REPLAY REVIEW AFTER TWO-MINUTE WARNING OF EITHER HALF.
+If a replay review after the two-minute warning of either half results in the on-field ruling being reversed and the correct ruling would not have stopped the game clock, then the officials will run 10 seconds off the game clock before permitting the ball to be put in play on the ready-for-play signal.
 The defense cannot decline the runoff, but either team can use a remaining timeout to prevent it.